nalaseivad/captainginja.github.io/_posts/2015-03-20-on-computers.md

 I didn't really return to computers until my first job after university.
-I did use some of the machines in the college computer lab to write up my CV for job applications during my final year but the main thing I recall from that is having to learn how to use MS World on a Mac and it taking me ages.
+I did use some of the machines in the college computer lab to write up my CV for job applications during my final year but the main thing I recall from that is having to learn how to use MS Word on a Mac and it taking me ages.
 So much for the intuitiveness of Macs.
 I was thrust into the world of MS DOS with Lotus 123 (which seemed so natural and powerful) and Word Perfect (which I hated, I used to write letters in Lotus 123 ... honestly).
 I got myself a Dell PC for home, because my neighbor worked for Dell and could get me a deal.
 I think it was a 486 20MHz with a 40MB hard drive.
 It came with Windows 3.1 which seemed so cool